MystenLabs/sui/docs/README.md

 ## Pull requests

 Sui uses Vercel to host its documentation site.
-Vercel builds a preview of the documentation for every pull requests submitted to the Sui repo.
+Vercel builds a preview of the documentation for every pull request submitted to the Sui repo.
 You can find a link to this preview in the PR comment section from the Vercel bot.
 Click the **Visit Preview** link for the **sui-core** project to verify your changes behave as you expect.

 ## Contributing